 - You’re such a “good” shitposter that you’re indistinguishable from a troll.

 - You promoted a tweet I saw.
 There are exceptions if I genuinely liked the tweet.
-At this point this means I have most brands blocked.

 - You are frequently engaged in bad-faith argumentating with people I follow.